gringer/presentation-notes/docs/2018-May-24-London-Calling.md

 Ruth Moisie takes a tubefull of spit from Clive.

-## Recap - get into rhythim
+## Recap - get into rhythm

 Aim: Anybody to sequence anything anywhare

-Tring to make runniable aoutsided labs, real-time full-lenth reads ultra-low cost
+Tring to make runnable outside labs, real-time full-length reads, ultra-low cost.
+In the past day, afew people have been demonstrating all features.
+This was a dream a few years ago.

-In the past day, few people have been demonstrating all features A drea ma few years ago
+## Olbigatory nanopore slide

-Olbigatory nanopore slide: array of membranes on a chip that we designed, catch DNA from solution, stream through the pore, generate timy signals (a lot of work decoding) All asynchornous, get a full-lenth read in a few seconds Electrinics can be made small, cheap
+An array of membranes on a chip that we designed, catch DNA from solution, stream through the pore, generate tiny signals (a lot of work decoding) All asynchronous, get a full-lenth read in a few seconds.
+Electronics can be made small, cheap.

-Decides break traditional bould - Would be stupid to make an electronic device with fluidics Also key - designing array in the factory
+Design breaks the traditional mould - Would be stupid to make an electronic device with fluidics.
+Also key for ONT was designing array in the factory.

-A number of talks; recently spoke about sub-1000 sequencing run; mostly on PromethION ($600)
+There have been a number of previous talks [by Clive]; recently spoke about sub-1000 sequencing run; mostly on PromethION ($600)

-GridION Conceived Feb last year, has been relatively successful
+GridION conceived Feb last year, has been relatively successful

 ## Platform